MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 New-Place -Type Building -Name 'Building 3'
 ```

-_Assume that Building 3 is created successfully, and its Identity is set to f12172b6-195d-4e6e-8f4f-eb72e41de99a._
+After Building 3 is created successfully, read its PlaceId to use when setting the ParentId on the floors.

 ```powershell
 New-Place -Type Floor -Name 'Lobby' -ParentId f12172b6-195d-4e6e-8f4f-eb72e41de99a